Cancerlife announces approval of QoL Study @ John Wayne Cancer Institute.

 The study piggybacks on mounting research evidence (including prior research with Sloan Kettering) which indicates that patients' quality of life may improve (by up to 18%) when patients share their moods (and get social support from family, friends and fellow patient)... and share their symptom data with care teams.

 The Quality of Life Clinical Trial: Defined

-Approximately 1000 participants (caregivers, survivors, and patients) will be recruited to participate in the study.
+Approximately 300 participants (those with a past diagnosis of cancer ) will be recruited to participate in the study.
 Participants will use the CancerLife App for social sharing purposes and to collect PRO symptom data.
 Participants will take a series Quality of Life surveys, which will be tracked and monitored over a five-month period.

 Additionally, IBM Watson AI technology will analyze social sharing data and conversations using its proprietary machine learning and natural language processing algorithms.
 IBM Watson will help uncover key insights into participants cancer journeys.

 Understanding the correlation and implications on how social sharing and tracking symptom data affects patients Quality of Life has breakthrough potential as it may help doctors better understand how the next wave of cancer drugs will impact patients' quality of life.

 CancerLife is deeply committed to helping patients, survivors, and caregivers–around the world–experience a better quality of life.
 With that said, CancerLife's goal is committed to becoming the world's first cancer care complimentary digital therapeutic.